dyze/RaylibMaterial/README.md

 Such editor looks like:
 ![image info](./docs/Shader-Editor.png)

-The produce package are simple zip files that contains whatever is needed for Raylib:
+The produced packages are simple zip files that contain whatever is needed for Raylib to work:
 ![image info](./docs/package-content.png)

 It is based on RayLib-cs project.